 Do you have a craft that you’d like to share?
 Contact me and I’ll share it here with a picture of your creation.

-Barb sent in this template and instructions for making a cootie catcher make a history of the US flag cootie catcher to help Cub Scouts.
+Barb sent in this free template and instructions for making a cootie catcher make a history of the US flag cootie catcher to help Cub Scouts.
 A cootie catcher, also called a fortune teller, is an orgami construct which can be used to ask and answer questions.

 Teaching good manners to children is crucial for raising responsible and respectful adults.
 Table etiquette can be a challenge to instill in young kids, but with the help of Cub Scouts and DIY napkins, it becomes easier and enjoyable.
 Good Manners Napkins are practical and creative, helping Cub Scouts learn and remember table manners.
 These reusable and eco-friendly napkins are a cost-effective choice for families, promoting the “reuse” aspect of reduce, reuse, recycle.
 Have fun teaching valuable table etiquette lessons with your Cub Scouts using these thoughtful napkins.

 Cub Scouts love collecting and exploring the outdoors.
 As Scout leaders, you play a vital role in nurturing their curiosity and passion for nature through craft projects.
 The leaf collection craft combines collecting with the beauty of nature and can be useful for science fair projects.
 It’s a fun activity that helps develop skills like attention to detail, teamwork, and artistic expression.
 Get ready for an exciting crafting adventure with your Cub Scouts!